allthesignals/Glitch-Community/DEPLOYING.md

 Only employees of Glitch will be able to do this step, and here it is!

-You should perform these steps immediately after clicking the "Merge pull request" button on your PR in Github.

 ### Announce the Deployment

 Be present in our `#community-deploy` chat room and say that you're starting a deploy and what you're deploying.